10 of the Best Campsites in the Outer Hebrides

 Situated on the west of Barra with stunning views, Borve Camping and Caravan campsite is only two miles from Castlebay.
 Located next to the main, curricular road that wraps around the whole island makes it an ideal base to easily explore the Isle of Barra.

-A family run campsite located on the picturesque west coast of North Uist.
-Located next to a beautiful white sandy beach, this campsite is in a position for exploring Uist.
-Horseshoe Bay is only 40m from the site entrance and is great for walking, kite surfing, swimming, kayaking, paddle boarding and watching the sunsetting.
+A family-run campsite on the west coast of North Uist, set next to a beautiful white sandy beach.
+Perfect for kitesurfing, paddleboarding, and breathtaking sunsets.
 It offers plenty of space for tents and campervans, as well as a range of facilities, including a small shop selling snacks, soft drinks, ice cream, small gifts, postcards and stamps.

 Located on the Isle of Lewis, this campsite is situated with stunning views of Traigh na Beirigh Bay.
 This community run campsite, is approximately 35 miles from the main town of Stornoway.